What is a heatwave?

-Heat exhaustion and heatstroke are well known heat-related illnesses, but others include heat cramps, heat rash, heat oedema and heat syncope.
+Heat exhaustion and heatstroke are well known heat-related illnesses, but others include heat cramps, heat rash, heat oedema (swelling) and heat syncope (fainting or dizziness).
 For more information, you can read Public Health England’s Making the case: the impact of heat on health – now and in the future.

 Heatwaves and Climate Change

 Blaming a single heatwave event on global warming is complicated.
 However, it is possible to say that such extreme events are likely to happen more often, are hotter and are lasting longer due to human-induced climate change.

 Indeed, the five hottest European summers since 1500 have all occurred this century, and the UK State of the Climate report shows that warm spells are lasting twice as long as they did 50 years ago (from 5.3 days in 1961-1990 to over 13 days in 2008-2017).
 In addition, extreme summer temperatures are now 30 times more likely than in pre-industrial times, and the average hottest day of the year has increased by 0.8°C above the 1961-1990 average.